fonoster/fonoster/mods/identity/README.md

 This module offers comprehensive identity management functionality, including creating, reading, updating, and deleting user and workspace entities.
 Users may represent individual accounts or service accounts.
 Workspaces provide a way to organize users and streamline permission administration logically.
 A user can belong to multiple workspaces.

 The Identity module ensures secure authentication by employing industry-standard JSON Web Tokens (JWTs).
-It supports a variety of authentication mechanisms, including username and password, Multi-Factor Authentication (MFA) for added security, OAuth2 for integration with external identity providers, and seamless token exchange to accommodate diverse scenarios.
+It supports a variety of authentication mechanisms, including username and password, Multi-Factor Authentication (MFA) for added security, OAuth2 for integration with external identity providers, and token exchange to accommodate diverse scenarios.

 Authorization is implemented through a Role-Based Access Control (RBAC) model, allowing for granular control over user and service actions.
 Predefined roles offer convenience, while the option to create custom roles provides maximum flexibility.